2211shubham/Calamity-Tracker/README.md

 <h2> Look into the world map and trace out the places of different disasters happening currently in and around the world with Calamity Tracker.
+  #The site link- calamity-track.netlify.app/